Macon County Archives

 The State Achieve wanted a county Archive that was sanctioned and supported by the County Government.
 This was presented to the County Commissioners and it was voted to do so.
 At their regular session 22 February 1999, Randy East was appointed Archivist and also named County Historian, filling the void left by the death of long time County Historian Harold G Blankenship.

-In the spring of 2002, the Archive was moved to the present location.
+In the spring of 2002, the Archive was moved to the Courthouse and then moved to what is now the Archives Building.
 There is now ample room for locating records related to each office.
 It is organized and grouped according to each particular office.
 There are work areas for researchers to use.
 Though the Archive is the place for all of the official County historical records, it is also the repository for any record, book, photo, or document that is historically significant to our County.
 This would include items such as old Bibles, diaries, photos, ledgers, newspapers, and or old books that perhaps once were in the Courthouse but fell into private hands.
 There have been school census records donated by the School Board, an old marriage book kept by early Esquire Sampson St. John Davis, and the Harold G Blankenship collection given by his family.
 There are several privately donated genealogical collections available for research.
 If there are such collections that need a protected environment in private hands, then the Archive is recommended for these and other records.
 Please consider the donation or loan of any item that would merit its’ placement here you know the items you may have but didn't know what do with but wanted it shared and protected.
 Don’t let it wind up in the burn or trash pile some day because the importance of it was not realized by your heirs.

 If you have been entrusted with any such item and wish it to be of use to others but aren’t quite sure what to do with it, then donating or loaning it to the Archives is the answer for you.
 Here it will be placed in the Archive Annex, a separate room designated for just these type articles, where it will be protected and available for research purposes, though the original may be locked away and a copy provided for handling.
 This insures that it will last throughout the ages, providing a use for it as it was intended.